 On satisfying the requirements of this course, students will have the knowledge and skills to:

-- understand the basis of environmental policy and how it is developed and implemented in Australia and other relevant jurisdictions;
+- Identify and examine the basis of environmental policy and how it is developed and implemented in Australia, as well as in other relevant jurisdictions;

-- employ advanced research, writing and presentation skills, including the preparation of written material relevant to the public policy sphere.
+- Employ advanced research, writing and presentation skills, including to construct written material relevant to the public policy sphere.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.